learn-co-curriculum/dsc-combinations-lab/README.md

 scholarship_top_3
 ```

-## Some more combinations practice
+## Some More Practice using Combinations

-Imagine you have 6 consonants and 4 vowels witten on a pieces of paper in a bag.
+Imagine you have 6 consonants and 4 vowels written on pieces of paper in a bag.
 You'll draw 5 letters out of the bag.

 #### a.
 What is the probability that you draw exactly 2 consonants and 3 vowels when drawing 5 letters?